iflylabs/iflychat-documentation/sdk/javascript/guide/ready-event.md

-iFlyChat JavaScript SDK fires an event named 'ready' when our app is ready.
+iFlyChat JavaScript SDK fires an event named '**ready**' when our app is ready.
 You may write your customisation code inside this event.
 You may bind to this event in following manner:
 ~~~
 iflychat.on('ready', function(data) {